 So a short background story... years ago like most China importers we employed a local China agent.
 For the sake of discretion we will call him "Mark".
 Mark we paid well, gave his family business (crystal blocks - remember them) as much business as possible, he had a generous percentage.
 Confident he was making good money we trusted him implicitly to work in the best interests of AW.
 After all that is the very definition of an agent.
-The thing was our friend, Mark was signed up member of the CCP (the Chinese communist party) - and later we learned that we'd place an order with company we liked only to find that he had moved the order to another company (secretly).. quality was always an problem, and supply lines were slow and strained.
+The thing was our friend, Mark was not exactly straightforward and honest- and later we learned that we'd place an order with company we liked only to find that he had moved the order to another company (secretly).. quality was always an problem, and supply lines were slow and strained.
 In the end (as we found out these things) the relationship broke down and Coco stepped in to save the day.
 It was a big mess, computers went missing, invoices shredded etc, but when the dust settled we found not only could we buy at least 20% cheaper but suppliers tears in eyes, were so much happier to deal in a straightforward way.
 And so much happier to focus on the product and quality rather than kickbacks and favours.

-Maybe Mark was just dodgy, but it is also plain to see that the corrupt influence of the CCP would affect his actions.
+Maybe Mark was just dodgy, but it is also plain to see that the corrupt influences would affect his actions.
 Like a secret club where you trade favours, all in the mistaken misguided belief that it was in some kind of nationalist Chinese benefit.

 Well after this trama and Coco took over, the sun came out.
 Business bloomed.
 Now we could develop real relationships with suppliers, check they had fair and good staff policies.
 Work with them to make great products.
 They were happy, we could work with them.
 The product became the thing.
 Everyone happy.